 Again, the only reason that they are pitched to regular retail investors is that they typically pay commission to the adviser.

-In reality, it is possible for investors to secure the same benefits of a structured product through a well diversified portfolio of low cost index funds, without the complexity, lack of liquidity and hidden costs.
+Usually, it is possible for investors to secure the same benefits of a structured product through a well-diversified portfolio of low-cost index funds, without the complexity, lack of liquidity and hidden costs.

 Double Taxation Treaties

 As mentioned above, residents in certain countries could end up paying taxes that they were not anticipating as a result of the Double Taxation Treaty between their country of tax residence and the jurisdiction of the QROPS.

 You should always seek professional tax advice in your country of residence and/or the country that you intend to retire in before either transferring funds to or drawing down funds from a QROPS.

 - Anyone approaching the lifetime allowance (LTA).
 Currently £1,073,100.
 However, as mentioned above, expats should also look at increasing their LTA.

 - Expats that live in, or are are planning to retire in, a country with no double tax agreement with UK, and are likely to be taxed twice, or pay unnecessary tax in the UK

 - Any expats who are approaching 75 and want their beneficiaries to avoid paying tax on the funds that they receive.

 - People overseas who are likely to exceed £1m in pension funds by retirement

 - Anyone who has scheme-specific lump sum protection.
 This is the name given to the form of protection that allows such individuals to be paid a pension commencement lump sum that is more than 25% of the value of their total benefits coming into payment from the registered pension scheme.